TjandraD/line-length/README.md

 # Cartesian Line Length Calculator

 ## Problem Description
-As a fan of geometry, I want to model a line based on points consisting of (x, y) coordinates using the cartesian system.
+- As a fan of geometry, I want to model a line based on points consisting of (x, y) coordinates using the cartesian system.
 So that I can calculate its length.
+- The program should compare two lines or not based on the last point.
+The user will input 4 points and it will check the last point of each line.

 ## Pre-Requisite to Run The Program
 - Have an IDE for Java installed (e.g. Netbeans, Intellij, Eclipse)